engineering-collaboration/book/docs/book/anatomy-of-a-software-company/autonomous-team-structure.md

 # Autonomous team structure

-## Org Charts

-An Organizational chart (org chart) is a helpful organigram for visualizing the level of responsibility and compliance, essentially illustrating "who is in charge of what and whom".
-Typically the CEO or board are the ultimate decision makers for problems that make their way to the top of the chart.
-For day-to-day practices the org chart shows the strategically placed chain of command for each business division.
-The higher up the org chart we go, the more long-term decisions we encounter.

-Org charts are NOT a device to visualize communication channels and team structures within organizations.
-Any practical planing of team responsibilities or day-to-day tasks based on org charts is an inherently flawed process as teams and products within software companies strive to adapt to market conditions, that is what we're trying to achieve with this book anyway.

-A healthy business is not built upon software alone and an org chart has little relationship with our engineers and inserting any names of our workforce into our the chart is pointless.
-Reasonable org chart updates include changes to geographic compliance responsibilities, drastic updates to our organizations cap table.

-## Team size

 Before getting into the structure of teams, let's have a brief excursion into anthropology.
 What is the suggested cognitive limit to the number of people with whom one can maintain stable social relationships?

+## Team size

 A number was first proposed in the 1990s by British anthropologist Robin Dunbar.
 Based on the behavior of primates, Dunbar proposed that humans can comfortably maintain 150 active contacts.
 A further break down 50 meaningful trust, 15 people with whom we share a strong trust, and 5 people with whom we have a deep trust.